-Forward onto February 1969, Sharon Tate (Margot Robbie) and her famous director husband Roman Polanski have just flown home to Hollywood.
-The Press going crazy for a photo of the loved up famous pair.
-The stylish couple back in town with a celebrity filled party at the Playboy mansion that evening (complete with bunny girls for your dad).
+Forward to February 1969, Sharon Tate (Margot Robbie) and her famous director husband Roman Polanski have just flown home to Hollywood.
+The Press are going crazy for a photo of the loved up famous pair.
+The stylish couple back in town head to a celebrity filled party at the Playboy mansion that evening (complete with bunny girls for your dad).

 Dalton lives next door to the newly acclaimed director, Roman Polanski and his pretty young actress wife, Sharon Tate.
 Dalton is hoping for a proper meeting with his now more famous neighbours and their influential circle.
 Booth lives alone in a caravan at the other end of town with his bull mastiff dog.